samuelxyz/trialyzer/README.md

 - `pynput`
 - `curses` (on windows, use `windows-curses`)

+Usage:
+- Once you have the above packages installed in your environment, run `trialyzer.py`.
+- I'll probably get around to a requirements.txt eventually maybe possibly.

 ## Motivation

 Recent analyzers such as [genkey](https://github.com/semilin/genkey) have included novel analysis concepts such as fingerspeed, in addition to the common bigram, trigram, and generalized n-gram stats (frequency of same finger bigrams/skipgrams, neighbor finger bigrams, lateral stretch bigrams, alternation, rolls, onehands, and redirects).
 However, in evaluating the overall fitness of a layout, the relative weights of all these different statistics generally must be selected arbitrarily.
 A noteworthy exception is that [semi](https://github.com/semilin) partially determined his weights by [using a script](https://semilin.github.io/semimak/#orgb1cc038) to measure the physical typing speed of each finger on selected same finger bigrams, and used that data to weight how bad sfb's are on each finger.
 This started me thinking.